Introducing Greasebook, the simplest, most cost-effective, fastest growing oil & gas production software the industry has ever seen.

 Figure 2.
 To the left of the picture you can see a single cylinder engine using gas produced from the well as fuel.

 Engines with multiple cylinders have correspondingly more complex requirements when it comes to electrical and fuel systems, and may need a separate battery, voltage regulator, coil and more for each cylinder.
-Multi-cylinder engines also usually have a smaller flywheel and so run much more quickly.

 Maintenance